blackviper30091980-stack/Web-Testing-using-Chrome-DevTools/FLOW_TESTING/README.md

 - Browse the product catalog

- Expected: Product catalog is displayed and products are available for selection
+ Expected: Product catalog is displayed and products are available for selection.

+ 3.Product Details

+ - open the selected product

+Expected: Product details page is displayed with the selected product information

+4.Add Product to the Cart

+- add Sauce Lab Backpack to the cart

+Expected: Product is added to the shopping cart and cart indicator is updated